 Automating the deployment of the Django app

-To finalize the process, you will need to set up the Django project for deployment on Heroku.
+Now you can set up the Django project for deployment on Heroku.

 Begin by installing the Gunicorn web server for Python.
 Gunicorn is Heroku’s preferred server for running Django apps in production.
 At the root of the project, install Gunicorn by running: